Learn how to make your own storage box out of discarded cartons

 4. Line the inside of the box with the fabric.

-6. Fold the extra portion hanging outside in a two-inch wide fold.
+6. Fold the extra portion hanging outside in a 2-inch-wide fold.

 7. Your basket is ready!

 A no-cost DIY tutorial to update your old containers

 Turn old photo frames into a trendy and affordable indoor garden you can enjoy all year through